Alliance for Change and Progress

 The Alliance for Change and Progress (AMP) (Aliansa Mudansa ba Progresu, Aliança para Mudança e Progresso) was a three-party alliance in East Timor.
-Until February 1, 2018, the alliance was called Parliamentary Majority Alliance (Aliansa Maioria Parlamentar, Aliança da Maioria Parlamentar).
+Until 1 February 2018, the alliance was called Parliamentary Majority Alliance (Aliansa Maioria Parlamentar, Aliança da Maioria Parlamentar).
 The motto of the coalition was "Hametuk Hametin Nasaun" (English: Strengthen the nation together).
 The flag of the AMP showed the flags of the three member parties on a white background.

 History

 In the 2017 East Timorese parliamentary election, FRETILIN won 23 seats in East Timor's national parliament, CNRT - 22 seats, PLP - 8 seats, PD - 7 seats and KHUNTO - 5 seats.

-The talks about a grand coalition between FRETILIN and CNRT failed and the KHUNTO withdrew from the desired governing coalition of FRETILIN, PD and KHUNTO at the last moment, so that a minority government of FRETILIN and PD under Marí Alkatiri was formed in mid-September.
+The talks about a grand coalition between FRETILIN and CNRT failed and the KHUNTO withdrew from the desired governing coalition of FRETILIN, PD and KHUNTO at the last moment, so that a minority government of FRETILIN and PD under Marí Alkatiri was formed mid-September.

-On Oct.
-6, the 35 MPs from CNRT, PLP and KHUNTO sent a letter to President Francisco Guterres declaring their willingness to "offer an alternative solution for a government" if the government fails to get their program through Parliament. to ensure "peace, stability and development".
+On 6 October, the 35 MPs from CNRT, PLP and KHUNTO sent a letter to President Francisco Guterres declaring their willingness to "offer an alternative solution for a government" if the government fails to get their program through Parliament. to ensure "peace, stability and development".
 Guterres has been criticized for recognizing a minority government instead of "looking for a solution that would have allowed for a majority government".
 FRETILIN failed to create a consensus between the parties in order to be able to implement the program and state budget.

-On October 8, the three opposition parties declared the creation of the "Parliamentary Majority Oppositional Alliance" bloc.
+On 8 October, the three opposition parties declared the creation of the "Parliamentary Majority Oppositional Alliance" bloc.
 (Aliansa Opozisaun Maioria Parlamentar AOMP), with which they want to control the work of the government.
-On October 12, CNRT, PLP and KHUNTO officially signed an agreement to form the Parliamentary Majority Alliance.
+On 12 October, CNRT, PLP and KHUNTO officially signed an agreement to form the Parliamentary Majority Alliance.

-On October 19, the majority of the opposition rejected the government program presented by Alkatiri.
+On 19 October, the majority of the opposition rejected the government program presented by Alkatiri.
 The government now had to present a new program.
 It didn't come to that anymore.
 Instead, on January 26, 2018, President Guterres decided to dissolve parliament.
-The date for new elections is expected for April.
+The date for new elections is expected in April.